HistoryThis section has been translated automatically.

 - Wemmer U et al (1988) Hypereosinophilic syndrome (HES) - successful PUVA therapy. dermatologist 39: 42-44

-Incoming links (14)Angioedema episodic with eosinophilia; Cystitis eosinophils; Eosinophilia skin changes; Eosinophilic granulomatosis with polyangiitis; Hes; Hypereosinophilic dermatitis; Idiopathic hypereosinophilic syndrome; Imatinib; Interleukin-5; Lung diseases, skin changes; ...
+Incoming links (16)Angioedema episodic with eosinophilia; Cystitis eosinophils; Eosinophilia and skin; Eosinophilic granulomatosis with polyangiitis; Eosinophilic pancreatitis; Hes; Hypereosinophilic dermatitis; Idiopathic hypereosinophilic syndrome; Imatinib; Interleukin-5; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.